Omaha-Food-Computer-Initiative/openag_phalange/README.md

 to make life easier in the future run: git config --global alias.update '!git pull && git submodule update --init --recursive'

-now all that is needed it to run: git update
+now all that is needed to initialize / update entire repo is to run: git update

 # Info
 for more info on submodules goto https://gist.github.com/gitaarik/8735255